-HOL2: MicroRNA as a biomarker for development of metabolic syndrome in women with Polycystic Ovary-Syndrome
+HOL2: Epigenetic biomarkers for metabolic syndrome in women with Polycystic Ovary Syndrome

-This study is performed at the Fertility Clinic at Holbæk sygehus in collaboration with
+This study is performed at the Regional Fertility Clinic of Zealand in collaboration with Roskilde University Center.

-Hopefully, this study will be able to demonstrate that miRNA patterns can serve as biomarkers as early predictor for later developments of various chronic diseases.
+Hopefully, this study will be able to demonstrate that epigenetic markers can serve as biomarkers and early predictors for later development of various chronic diseases.